jordles/notes/Data_Structures_and_Algorithms/Big O Notation.md

 O(n) depends on the number of elements in an array (which is usually larger).

 O(log k) is logarithmic time.
-If the largest number in the array is k, the number of digits d is about log₁₀(k).
+If the largest number in the array is k, the number of digits d is ≈ log₁₀(k).
 This means d = O(log k) and can be written as so.

 ---

 O(1) is constant time, and will always be the standard for the best case run time of an algorithm because it performs the same regardless of the number of operations.
 Some examples include accessing a single element in an array through an index.
 The graph will be a straight flat line.